Prescott, Arizona: Climate

 Prescott is in the Bradshaw Mountains of central Arizona, at an elevation of 5400 ft.
-The city has a Mediterranean climate (Köppen Csa) bordering on a Humid subtropical climate (Köppen Cwa); however, unlike most other locations in this climate class, there is a pronounced summer wet season due to the North American Monsoon.
+The city has a Mediterranean climate (Köppen Csa).
+However, unlike most other locations in this climate class, there is a pronounced summer wet season due to the North American Monsoon.

-Average annual precipitation for 1991-2020 was 16.46 in, with spring and early summer the driest times of the year.
-Snowfall is typically light and snow cover usually melts away quickly; the average seasonal total was .The largest portion of precipitation falls during the July–September monsoon season.
+Average annual precipitation for 1991 to 2020 was 16.46 in, with spring and early summer the driest times of the year, while the largest portion of precipitation falls during the July–September monsoon season.
+The wettest "rain year" was from July 1919 to June 1920 with 34.87 in and the driest from July 2020 to June 2021 with 7.39 in.
+Snowfall is typically light and snow cover usually melts away quickly; the average seasonal total is 10.2 in, although as much as 97.1 in fell between July 1931 and June 1932, and a monthly total of 53.0 in occurred in January 1949.
 Average daytime temperatures remain above 50 F the entire year, but diurnal temperature variation is large throughout the year, averaging nearly 30 F-change annually.
 On average, temperatures reach 90 F on 44 days annually, though 100 F+ readings are uncommon and occur only 1–2 days per year on average, much unlike the Sonoran Desert to the south and Mojave Desert to the west.
 The average season for freezing temperatures is October 21 through May 1.

 Temperature extremes are fairly widespread.
 The warmest measured temperature in Prescott is 105 F on two separate occasions (1925 and 2021).
 The coldest low was measured in 1937 and stood at -21 F. Due to the large diurnal temperature variation, cold winter days are rare, but being far inland causes a variability which occasionally leads to ice days.
 The coldest maximum on record is 20 F in February 1905 and a normal year between 1991 and 2020 saw the coldest day of the year not rise above 33 F. Warm summer nights are rare due to being on an elevated plain, but happen on occasion.
 The warmest on record is 79 F in August 1904, whereas a normal year has a more modest 69 F for the highest low.